JaneliaSciComp/jacs-cm/docs/FullDeployment.md

 Multiple *environments* are supported with this deployment:
 * **prod** - containers are always pinned to the latest production versions
-* **dev** deployment, containers are deployed with the "latest" tag, and updated automatically using [Shepherd](https://github.com/djmaze/shepherd) whenever a new container is available in the registry.
+* **dev** - containers are deployed with the "latest" tag, and updated automatically using [Shepherd](https://github.com/djmaze/shepherd) whenever a new container is available in the registry.
 This simplifies development and CI/CD.

 ## Deployment Diagram